adlnet/xAPI-Spec/xAPI.md

 	</tr>
 </table>
-Aside from (potential or required) assignments of properties during initial processing ("id", "authority", "stored", "timestamp"), and the special case of updating the "voided" flag, statements are immutable.
+Aside from (potential or required) assignments of properties during initial processing ("id", "authority", "stored", "timestamp") statements are immutable.
 Note that the content of activities that are referenced in statements are not considered part of the statement itself.
 So while the statement is immutable, the activities referenced by that statement are not.
 This means a deep serialization of a statement into